Discover why poka yoke is so important in the manufacturing industry and how businesses can use it with examples and a free digital tool

-These are just some examples of when to use mistake proofing.
-There may be other situations which call for it but, ultimately, the decision to use or not use poka yoke is up to you and the other stakeholders in your business.
+These are just some examples of when to use mistake-proofing.
+There may be other situations that call for it but, ultimately, the decision to use or not use poka yoke is up to you and the other stakeholders in your business.

 Given that the conditions mentioned in the previous section are what some may call “accidents waiting to happen,” it’s wise to give poka yoke serious consideration and take the time to fully understand the consequences of choosing to not implement it.